maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 ### Spring Web

-* Sets of annotated controllers can be configured externally with a based path, via `WebMvcConfigurer#configurePathMatch`.
+* Sets of annotated controllers can be configured with a based path externally via `WebMvcConfigurer#configurePathMatch`.

 ## What's New in Version 5.0